0002aakansha/invoice-backend/react.md

 # react

-lifecycle in class-components & functional-components error boundaries lazy loading and suspence for performance optimization
+lifecycle in class-components & functional-components \n error boundaries lazy loading and suspence for performance optimization
     lazy() and suspence() method